-- 10. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 11.
-The documents contain exempt material as well as information that does not relate to the request. - 12.
+- 9. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 10.
+The documents contain irrelevant material and information such as mobile numbers and information that does not relate to the request. - 11.
 I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.

-Section 47E - Public interest conditional exemptions - certain operations of agencies
+Section 47E(d) - Public interest conditional exemptions - certain operations of agencies

-13. Section 47E of the FOI Act states:
+12. Section 47E(d) of the FOI Act states:

-A document is conditionally exempt if its disclosure under this Act would, or could reasonably be expected to, do any of the following:
+A document is conditionally exempt if its disclosure under this Act would, or could reasonably be expected to, do any of the following: (d) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency.

-- ... - (d) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency. - 14.
-The Guidelines, at paragraph 6.123, provide that:
+13. The Guidelines, at paragraph 6.123, provide that: